What is amphetamine psychosis treatment?

 Your amphetamine withdrawal experience is unique to you.
 Therefore, your health, mental condition, length of addiction, dosage, genetics, biology, and other factors determine how your amphetamine withdrawal proceeds and feels.
 The process is usually not life-threatening.
 Being in a professional detox helps you gain the medical supervision and comforts you deserve.
 This also keeps you safe from relapse during amphetamine withdrawal, a common problem when going through the symptoms at home.

-You can also experience PAWS, post-acute withdrawal syndrome, which is a withdrawal that lasts longer than two weeks.
+You can also experience PAWS, post-acute withdrawal syndrome, a withdrawal lasting longer than two weeks.
 Some, such as anxiety or depression, last as long as a year.
 PAWS effects include short-term memory problems, inability to concentrate, attention problems, lost self-control, depression, suicidal thoughts, and inability to feel pleasure.
-Some of the other PAWS effects are fatigue, sleep problems, drug cravings, and physical complaints.
+Other PAWS effects are fatigue, sleep problems, drug cravings, and physical complaints.

 Amphetamine Psychosis Treatment